mochi/mochikit/doc/rst/MochiKit/LoggingPane.rst

 MochiKit.Logging does not have any browser dependencies and is completely unobtrusive.
-MochiKit.LoggingPane is a browser-based colored viewing pane for your MochiKit.Logging output that can be used as a pop-up or inline.
+MochiKit.LoggingPane is a browser-based colored viewing pane for your :mochiref:`MochiKit.Logging` output that can be used as a pop-up or inline.

 It also allows for regex and level filtering!
-MochiKit.LoggingPane is used as the default MochiKit.Logging.debuggingBookmarklet() if it is loaded.
+MochiKit.LoggingPane is used as the default :mochiref:`MochiKit.Logging.debuggingBookmarklet()` if it is loaded.

 Dependencies
 ============

-- `MochiKit.Base`_
+- :mochiref:`MochiKit.Base`
-- `MochiKit.Logging`_
+- :mochiref:`MochiKit.Logging`

-.. _`MochiKit.Base`: Base.html
-.. _`MochiKit.Logging`: Logging.html

 API Reference